Life in the Lewis-Clark Valley grows complicated after a serial killer strikes their quiet rural communities

 Voss and the triple-disappearances from Lewiston Civic Theatre

 With regards to Steven Pearsall, purported acquaintances noted that Voss seemed to have had a fairly close relationship with him and police believe that Pearsall was simply at the theater at an inopportune time.
 Regardless, his status as a missing person continues to complicate the case.
-As long as Pearsall remains missing, he can never fully be ruled out as a suspect as his untimely disappearance introduces “reasonable doubt” to any potential case against Voss.
+As long as Pearsall remains missing, he can never fully be ruled out as a suspect and his untimely disappearance introduces “reasonable doubt” to any potential case against Voss or any other suspect.
 As such, police have hopes that Pearsall can one day be found (DNA profiles were taken from Pearsall’s father and placed in the national CODIS database which are searched any time an unknown body is discovered in the United States).

 What little we know about the police investigation of Voss

 Police publicly acknowledge that Voss has been questioned by the authorities.
-At one point in the investigation, he was asked to take a polygraph test – he refused claiming he had retained an attorney who had instructed him to not talk to the police any further.
-However, police note that voice stress analysis conducted on Voss during the questionings, showed “some deception”.
+According to reports, at one point in the investigation, he was asked to take a polygraph test – he refused claiming he had retained an attorney who had instructed him to not talk to the police any further.
+However, police reportedly noted that voice stress analysis conducted on Voss during the questionings, showed “some deception”.

 Very little else is known about the police’s official investigation of Voss – they have historically been reluctant to release details to the public.
 This is likely not the only reason the case against Voss has never progressed beyond conjecture.
 Comments from several of the police officers involved in the case suggest that relationships between the various legal authorities in the area often suffer due the jurisdictional arguments (counties, cities, and states share borders in the area), differences in opinion, and likely personality conflicts between key investigative personnel.
 This is not only a tragedy for the families of the victims but for the rest of the country where an uncaught serial killer has been allowed to roam free.